HistoriaOffical/historia/historia-docs/masternode-setup-windows.md

 * 100 Historia
 * A wallet to store your Historia, masternodes MUST use 0.16.2.0
 * A Windows 10 instance.
-* Since we are assume this is home network, TCP Port 10101 and 4001 need to be publicly open via a port forward to the Internet.
+* Since we are assume this is home network, TCP Port 10101 and 4001 need to be publicly open on the Internet.
+This normally requires Port Forwarding on your router, which is out of scope for this document.
+Search Google.
+Also, when asked to allow firewall access by Windows, on any of the steps below, please select Allow.

 ## Install Historia Windows Wallet ##